Younger voters can influence North Carolina elections. What do they care about?

 Recent polling shows an extremely tight race between gubernatorial candidates Robinson and Stein.
 According to a Marist Poll conducted in March, Stein and Robinson are only separated by 2 percentage points.

-This article originally appeared on Asheville Citizen Times: Presidential election: Young voters in NC play role in November
+This article originally appeared on Wilmington StarNews: Younger voters in North Carolina play role in November election